-The Portland Housing Authority is a Section 8 and Public Housing public housing agency in Portland, Connecticut.
+Portland Housing Authority is a Section 8 and Public Housing Agency in Portland, Connecticut.

-As of March 31st, 2016 the Portland Housing Authority manages 78 active Housing Choice Vouchers.
+As of the most recent VMS report, Portland Housing Authority manages 80 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: